SSR framework for Svelte 5 + Bun with islands-based selective hydration

 });mochi:ready

 Fires after Bun.serve() returns the bound server, just before Mochi.serve() resolves.
-Use it to do post-bind setup that needs the live Server instance (warm caches, register with service discovery, kick off background workers).
+Use it for post-bind setup that needs the live Server instance — warm caches, register with service discovery, kick off background workers.
 Async.

 await Mochi.serve({